 Subprime loans are loans made by institutions to individuals who do not meet the standards for a desirable loan client

 Compounding refers to when your asset generates interest.
 Put simply, it’s when your earnings generate additional earnings

-A credit crunch is when access to liquidity dries up dramatically in rapid fashion, due to a spick in borrowing rates
+A credit crunch is when access to liquidity dries up dramatically in rapid fashion, or becomes less accessible due to a spike in borrowing rates.

 The rating in question here, B3/B-, is on the low end of the “Highly Speculative” subset.
 Risk of defaulting is over 20%

 A foreign fund is a mutual fund that invests solely in companies abroad, and does not invest in corporations in the US

 The Cup-and-Handle pattern is formed when a stock price initially declines and then rises to form a “U”like shape

 A market maker is a broker-dealer firm or a registered individual that will hold a certain number of shares of a...

 Enhance your stock analysis process with these four crucial tips.
 Learn to identify trends, utilize AI tools, and make informed investment decisions swiftly and effectively